WebOfTrustInfo/rwot11-the-hague/topics-and-advance-readings/README.md

 If you don't know how to submit a pull request, please instead submit an issue.

+## RWOT10 Papers

+This directory includes papers from RWOT10, which was never held due to COVID.
+If you have a paper in here and it's outdated, please feel free to:

+* Upload a new version; please use the exact same file name so that the old one is replaced; or
+* Issue a PR to delete an old paper.

+However, we generally think there were lots of great topics that we didn't get to discuss in early 2020, and that they continue to touch upon questions of identity and decentralization today.

 ## Primer Listing

 These primers overview major topics which are likely to be discussed